 Location

-Most hostels are conveniently located in the city center, giving you the opportunity to walk to most prominent landmarks.
+Most hostels are conveniently located in the city center, allowing you to walk to the most prominent landmarks.
 Black Swan Hostel, for example, is close to Arc de Triomf and Plaça de Catalunya.
-I was able to walk to most landmarks without having to waste money on public transportation or a taxi.
+I was able to walk to most landmarks without wasting money on public transportation or a taxi.

 Breakfast